Corporate Social Responsibility

 Charity of the Year

-We are delighted to announce that we will be supporting Shannon Trust as our charity of the year of 2022.
+We are delighted to announce that Not Beyond Redemption has been selected as our Charity of the Year for 2025.

 Charity

 As a central part of our programme, the firm donates a percentage of its annual turnover to charitable causes.
-Through these donations we support charities based in, or serving, our local community as well as those who work in the legal sector.
+Through these donations, we support charities based in or serving our local community and those who work in the legal sector.

 The charities we support are nominated by members of the firm and over the last few years have included: